Edwin Hoernle: National Socialism and exile

 Between December 1933 and November 1940 Hoernle was employed at the International Agriculture Institute in Moscow.
 Till 1935 he was deputy director of the Department for Central Europe and Scandinavia.
 Thereafter, for the next five years, he headed up the department.
 Meanwhile, his progress had not gone unnoticed back in Germany: his German citizenship was revoked in 1938.
 On a brighter note, there is no indication in the sources of his having been caught up in the Stalinist spy purges which peaked in 1938 and which interrupted or terminated the careers of many other high-profile political refugees from Hitler's version of Germany who had sought sanctuary in Moscow.
 It was also in 1938 that he received his doctorate in "Applied Economics" ("Wirtschaftswissenschaften") from the Soviet Academy of Sciences.
 In 1940 he became an academic researcher at the Institute for International Economics and Politics ("Institut für Weltwirtschaft u.
 Weltpolitik") at the Academy of Sciences.
-In 1941 his name was included on the Gestapo Special Wanted List ("Sonderfahndungsliste") of people to be sought out and dealt with in the event of the Soviet Union coming under German control.
+In 1941 his name was included on the Gestapo Sonderfahndungsliste ("Special Wanted List") of people to be sought out and dealt with in the event of the Soviet Union coming under German control.
 (The non-aggression agreement between the German and Soviet governments had broken down in June 1941 with the launch of a German invasion of the Soviet Union.)
 As the fighting drew closer to Moscow, in October 1941 Hoernle was among tens of thousands of evacuees sent to live in Tashkent.
 Here he taught and pursued research into Science and German History.
 By this time, back in Germany, he had been convicted 'in absentia' of high treason and sentenced to death.
 As the German military threat receded, Muscovites who had been evacuated to Tashkent were able to return to Moscow as the end of the war began to appear on the horizon.
 Although he was not himself a member of the core 30-man Ulbricht Group which were now engaged in a highly detailed planning exercise for a German "nation building" project, Hoernle did help with work on their programme, most notably in respect of agriculture and land use planning.

 In 1943 Hoernle was one of those who successfully called for the creation of the National Committee for a Free Germany ("Nationalkomitee Freies Deutschland" / NKFD).
-He also made his own direct contribution as a teacher at the Prisoner of War school in Oranki ("Gorky"/ Nizhny Novgorod).
+He also made his own direct contribution as a teacher at the antifascist prisoner of war school in Oranki ("Gorky"/ Nizhny Novgorod).